mooship/moovite/README.md

 # Intro

-A Vite starter using React, TypeScript, TailwindCSS with HeadlessUI, ESLint, and Prettier.
+⚡ A Vite starter using React, TypeScript, TailwindCSS with HeadlessUI, ESLint, and Prettier.
 Node 16+ with NPM 8+ is recommended.
 This repo also contains useful GitHub Actions.

 ## Getting Started

+- Click `Use This Template` and select `Create a new repository`
+- Clone your new repo
-Open up `package.json` to see the starter's dependencies or execute `npm list` in the root directory.
+- Open up `package.json` and review its contents
+- Execute `npm i` in the root of the repo

-To get started execute `npm i` and then `npm run dev` to run the app.

 ## Scripts